-LCBH will continue to provide 8-hour Mental Health First Aid (MHFA) trainings for anyone living in Lassen County.
+LCBH will contract with community partners to provide 8-hour Mental Health First Aid (MHFA) trainings for anyone living in Lassen County.
 Training will focus on educating first responders, including medical professionals, teachers, law enforcement, Family Resource Center staff, and others to recognize the early signs of potentially severe and disabling mental illness, and to provide support and/or referrals for individuals who require treatment to appropriate services.
-In FY16/17 LCBH hosted 4 MHFA training.
-Approximately 100 participants successfully completed the course.
-Feedback from these classes was favorable and participants reported that the courses were useful and informative.
+Cost includes time, transportation, lodging, meals for trainers and for trainees and materials.